Andrew Luster: Prison sentence and civil suits

 Luster is currently incarcerated at Valley State Prison in Chowchilla, California.
 Under California law, since his crimes harmed other persons, he is required to serve at least 85% of his sentence before becoming eligible for release with time off for good behavior.
-Had his original sentence stood, Luster would not have even been considered for release until he served 105 years—effectively a life sentence.
+Had his original sentence stood, Luster would not have even been considered for release until he served 105 years.

 In late 2009, Luster filed a petition for habeas corpus as the final possibility of having his case reviewed by another court on appeal.
 Luster was represented in that suit by Jay Leiderman and J. David Nick.
 The habeas corpus petition was granted in April 2012.
 On March 11, 2013, the Ventura County Superior Court vacated Luster's 124-year sentence but not his conviction, based on the trial judge's failure to state specific reasons for imposing consecutive sentences, and ordered a new sentencing hearing April 4, 2013.

 On April 16, 2013, Ventura County Superior Court Judge Kathryne Stoltz reduced Luster's sentence to 50 years—48 years for the rapes and two years for the drug-related charges.
-Luster's lawyers have indicated there will be an appeal.
+Luster's lawyers indicated there will be an appeal.

 In 2016, opponents of California Proposition 57 released a brochure that stated that Luster could be released early due to the lack of clarity for what defines "violent crimes."
 In response to this brochure, California Governor Jerry Brown told Fresno County sheriff Margaret Mims that Luster was originally sentenced to 100 years in prison and was a registered sex offender, "and on both accounts would not be getting out."
 Brown's administration later clarified that since Luster would have to register as a sex offender, he would not be eligible for parole even if Proposition 57 passed.

 Two of the victims won civil lawsuits against Luster, who was ordered to pay a total of $40 million.
 Luster subsequently sold most of his property and declared bankruptcy.